Volkswagen Lavida: Gran Lavida (2013–2017)

 The production version of the Gran Lavida was presented in April 2013 at the Shanghai Auto Show.
 The car adapted the sedan Lavida styling, apart from the B-pillar rearwards.
 According to initial information, the Gran Lavida was equipped 1.4-litre engine as standard, followed by a 1.8-litre engine and a 2.0-litre as the top engine.
 A crossover-themed variant of the Gran Lavida called the Cross Lavida commenced production in November 2013.

 Third generation (Typ 0C; 2018)

 The third generation Lavida was launched at Auto China 2018 in Beijing, and is based on the Volkswagen Group MQB platform.
-At launch, it was equipped with two engine options including the 1.5-litre petrol engine with 116 hp or 1.4-litre TSI petrol engine with 150 hp, mated to a five-speed manual gearbox or a six-speed automatic gearbox.
+At launch, it was equipped with two engine options, including the 1.5-litre petrol engine with 116 hp or the 1.4-litre TSI petrol engine with 150 hp, mated to a five-speed manual gearbox or a six-speed automatic gearbox.
 It also received an extended 78 mm wheelbase compared to the previous generation.

-The Gran Lavida compact estate based on the third generation Lavida was also available at launch.
-Although offered only from 2018 to 2019.
+From 2018 to 2019, the Gran Lavida compact estate model was also offered.

+e-Lavida

+An all-electric variant of the Lavida with a 38.1-kWh battery was introduced in 2019.
+It is made by the SAIC-Volkswagen joint venture.